-Video testimonial are interviews of clients talking about their experience with your brand, product and services.
+Video testimonials are interviews of clients talking about their experience with your brand, product, and services.
 Also looked upon as a case study, it is used to illustrate the value of your product.
 This is done by using real customer success stories.
 It acts as a nudge for potential customers to convert.
 Video Testimonials add authenticity to your brand.
 And humanize your work through the account of an outsider.

-Why are Video Testimonials so effective?
+Why is Video Testimonials so effective?

 Video testimonials establish a line of trust between you and the customer.
-This is done because someone who doesn't seem to have a stake in your organization, appreciates your product.
-It is like word of mouth marketing, the best type of marketing out there.
+This is done because someone who doesn't seem to have a stake in your organization appreciates your product.
+It is like word-of-mouth marketing, the best type of marketing out there.
 A salesman praising a product is his job.
 But only an extremely satisfied customer would praise a product.
 That is why, people tend to trust your brand more when a firsthand good experience is presented to them.

 Most people rely on good reviews to purchase a product.
 But written reviews, like all written things, take a little more effort than watching a video.
 Video testimonials are entertaining to watch, compared to reading a testimonial.
-There is an element of connect that is established through video testimonials.
-Since, it usually involves a person showcasing the product: it offers a great insight into the actual product.
+There is an element of connection that is established through video testimonials.
+Since it usually involves a person showcasing the product: it offers a great insight into the actual product.

 The human factor

-Add Value to your Brand
+Add Value to Your Brand